slsa-framework/slsa/docs/spec/v1.0/threats.md

 checking out an "experimental" branch or similar that may contain code not intended for release.

-*Mitigation:* Policy requires that the provenance's source branch/tag matches an expected value, or that the source revision is reachable from an expected branch.
+*Mitigation:* Verifier requires that the provenance's source branch/tag matches an expected value, or that the source revision is reachable from an expected branch.

 *Example:* MyPackage's releases are tagged from the `main` branch, which has branch protections.
 Adversary builds from the unprotected `experimental` branch containing unofficial changes.
-Solution: Policy rejects because the source revision is not reachable from `main`.
+Solution: Verifier rejects because the source revision is not reachable from `main`.

 </details>